Sync Metadata Between Photo Mechanic And Capture One

 Configure Capture One for Embedded versus XMP

-In addition to the synchronization settings you find two checkboxes.
+In addition to the synchronization settings, you find two checkboxes.
 These are a bit harder to understand at first glance.

-The second option, Prefer Sidecar XMP over Embedded Metadata, let you decide what Capture One must do when there is both embedded metadata and in XMP sidecar file.
+The second option, Prefer Sidecar XMP over Embedded Metadata, let you decide what Capture One must do when there is both embedded metadata and an XMP sidecar file.
 This option is not about the IPTC versus the XMP scheme but about internal (embedded) versus external when there is a data conflict.

 Test And Save

-Next, before you go into full swing, test, and check whether this works as you intended.
+Next, before you go into full swing, test and check whether this works as you intended.

 Conclusion